lostatc/sqlarfs-rs/README.md

 A file archive format and virtual filesystem backed by a SQLite database.

-This library implements the [sqlar](https://sqlite.org/sqlar.html) format for SQLite archive files.
+This library is a Rust implementation of the [sqlar](https://sqlite.org/sqlar.html) format for SQLite archive files.